alvarogonzalezferrer/scrcpy_light_launcher/README.md

 Just run the executable file and select the options.

+This application provides display and control of Android devices connected on USB.

+## Requirements

+The Android device requires at least API 21 (**Android +5.0**).

+**Make sure you enabled "adb debugging" on your device.**

+On some devices, you also need to enable an additional option to control it using keyboard and mouse.

+** VERY IMPORTANT ENABLE DEBUG ON YOUR DEVICE **

+Enable adb debugging on your device as follows:

+To use adb with a device connected over USB, you must enable USB debugging in the device system settings, under Developer options.

+On Android 4.2 and higher, the Developer options screen is hidden by default.

+To make it visible, go to Settings > About phone and tap Build number SEVEN times.

+Return to the previous screen to find Developer options at the bottom.

+On some devices, the Developer options screen might be located or named differently.

+MOUSE AND KEYBOARD:

+If Mouse and keyboard do not work:

+On some devices, you may need to enable an option to allow simulating input.
+In developer options, enable:

+USB debugging (Security settings)

+Allow granting permissions and simulating input via USB debugging

 # How to compile

 You need to use Lazarus IDE, https://www.lazarus-ide.org/